When Was Popcorn Ceiling Popular?

 Are Asbestos Popcorn Ceilings Safe?

-How to Tell if A Popcorn Ceiling Has Asbestos
+How to Tell If a Popcorn Ceiling Has Asbestos

-Tips for Dealing With Asbestos Popcorn Ceilings
+6 Tips for Dealing With Asbestos Popcorn Ceilings

 If you learn that your popcorn ceilings contain asbestos, follow these useful tips:

-- Do not use tape, screws, or nails in the ceiling
+- Do not use tape, screws, or nails in the ceiling.

-- Do not scrape the ceiling
+- Do not scrape or touch the ceiling.